Fujimi Shobo: Publishing labels

 A light novel imprint that focuses on the publication of web novel works in paper format with the addition of illustrations to them.
 It also publishes light novel adaptations of games.
 Entertainment fiction works are published under the imprint, especially web novels from User generated content websites such as "Shōsetsuka ni Narō" (小説家になろう).
-The label is aimed at a male audience.
+The label features light novels aimed at both a male and female audience, often (though not always) with either a pink or a blue obi included with the books upon purchase denoting which audience a work is aimed at.